wagtail/wagtail/docs/reference/panels.md

 ## Panel customization

 By adding extra parameters to your panel/field definitions, you can control much of how your fields will display in the Wagtail page editing interface.
-Wagtail's page editing interface takes much of its behavior from Django's admin, so you may find many options for customisation covered there.
+Wagtail's page editing interface takes much of its behavior from Django's admin, so you may find many options for customization covered there.
 (See [Django model field reference](inv:django#ref/models/fields)).

 (customising_panel_icons)=